Nishantbarh/kubernates/README.md

 docker-compose up

-this command will build all the images . then login into docker hub from your master machine as docker login
+this command will build all the images locally. then login into docker hub from your master machine as docker login (provide your own  docker hub username and passowrd)

 then run the command as